izuzanak/uclang/uclang/doc/intro.md

  ----------------------------------------
 ```

-Language syntax is in more details described in
+Language syntax is in more details described in the
 [documentation](https://github.com/izuzanak/uclang/tree/master/uclang/doc/01_syntax).
 Syntax constructions concerning declaration of classes, methods and member
-variables can be found in
+variables can be found in the
 [examples](https://github.com/izuzanak/uclang/tree/master/uclang/examples/01_syntax).

 ## Interpreter of language